 Why does my candle seem difficult to light?

 If your beeswax candle seems a little harder to light than your usual candles, don’t worry.
 Beeswax melts at a higher temperature meaning you might just need to hold the lighter or match on the wick for longer.
 Because of beeswax’s high melting point, it also means that the wicks are often larger than other candle wicks, so if you find that that is the case, it’s all for good reason.

 What’s the safest way to burn my candle?

 As with any candle, you should make sure that your lit candle is in view and out of the way of any drafts of air or any flammable items or fabrics to ensure that you’re safely burning your beeswax candle.
 In addition to this, ensure that you don’t touch or move the candle while the wax is melted to avoid burning yourself.
 Once you’ve finished using your candle, make sure the wick has been properly extinguished.

 What is beeswax and where exactly does it come from?

 Beeswax is a by-product of the honey making process bees participate in.
 To do this, they collect nectar and pollen from flowers to take back to the hive to create honey to feed the rest of the colony.
 As the bees eat this honey, their bodies in turn make wax.
-When it comes time for the beekeepers to collect their honey, we clarify and then use the wax to make our wonderfully natural beeswax candles and beeswax melts.
+When it comes time for the beekeepers to collect their honey, we clarify and then use the wax to make our wonderfully natural candles and scented wax melts in NZ.
 It’s a fascinating process that demonstrates the intricacies of nature.